 Figure 5.
-PH-14 Three-year average observed vs. estimated pre-hunt sex ratios from 1991 to 2018.
+PH-16 Observed and modeled pre-hunt sex ratios from 1989 to 2018.

 CPW uses aerial classification surveys to gather observed pre-hunt herd composition data.
 These surveys usually take place at the end of July (summer), using a fixed-wing aircraft.
 The classification flights do not result in a population census, but an observed sample large enough (10-25%) to establish the age and sex ratios throughout the DAU.
-Management objectives are based on the post-hunt population, and the three-year-average observed sex ratios.
+Management objectives are based on the post-hunt population, and the three-year-average pre-hunt observed sex ratios.
 The mechanisms to determine the herd status relevant to the preferred objectives are consistent throughout the life of the HMP.

-The three-year-average observed sex ratios for this herd peaked in the mid-1990s at approximately 60 bucks per 100 does (Figure 5).
-It then dropped into the early 2000s before making a recovery towards the end of the decade.
-Since the late 2000s, there has been variability in the observed sex ratios.
-It has averaged approximately 35 bucks per 100 does over the last ten years, which was above the established objective range.
-Hence, CPW cautiously increased buck licenses to reduce the sex ratio slightly.
-The most recent three-year-average observed sex ratio of approximately 31 bucks per 100 does fell comfortably in the established objective range.
+The three-year-average observed sex ratio for this herd peaked in the mid-1990s, reaching 52 bucks per 100 does.
+It then dropped through to the early 2000s.
+After that, for the next decade and a half, the observed sex ratio varied slightly but remained relatively stable around the objective range.
+Over the past few years, it has been above the higher end of the objectives.
+CPW recognized this and increased buck licenses to reduce the sex ratio back towards the objective range.
+The most recent three-year-average observed sex ratio of approximately 28 bucks per 100 does was just within the lower end of the objective range.
 The current sex ratio objectives provide adequate hunting opportunity and a desirable mature buck population.